leomoon-studios/leomoon-lightstudio/README.md

   - Maciek Ptaszynski

 ## Changelog
+  - 2.3.8:
+    - State of Selection Override is now stored between sessions
   - 2.3.6:
     - Added empty for each profile for easy movement
     - Added copy profile to scene